When to Go to ER for Hives?

 In mild to moderate cases, urgent care may be appropriate, especially if:

-- There is no difficulty breathing or swallowing.
+- There is no difficulty breathing or eating

 What to Do While You Wait for Emergency Help

-If you’re experiencing a severe allergic reaction while waiting for help:
+If you’re experiencing a severe allergic reaction while waiting for emergency help:

 - Use an epinephrine auto-injector (if prescribed).